Shopify/polaris/polaris.shopify.com/content/design/layout/density.md

                 ### Grid and vertical divisions

                 Dividing surfaces vertically and in a grid pattern also offers a way to increase density.
 This type of visual pattern is better suited for selections or data visualization and should be used accordingly.
-These divisions are made by using different surface background colors instead of using line dividers.
+These divisions are made by using different surface colors instead of using line dividers.
             </Box>
             </Grid.Cell>
             <Grid.Cell columnSpan={{xs: 6, lg: 8}}>